LukeThompsonUK/mIRC-Scripts/README.md

 to organise the scripts so it's not just a massive clusterfuck of scripts
 everywhere.
 If anyone has any ideas let me know.

+### How to use.

+To download the entire repository you need to install git.
+Once installed
+you can use the command:
+'git clone git://github.com/Shawn-Smith/mIRC-Scripts.git FolderToInstall'
+From there you load the scripts into mIRC as you would normally.

+Updating once you have the entire repository is simple.
+Every so often
+use the command 'git pull'.
+This will update your copy with any updates
+that have been applied to the main copy hosted on GitHub.

+For individual scripts navigate to the page of the script you want and
+click on the 'Raw' button on the right side of the code.
+Copy + paste the
+script into mIRC's scripts editor.

 ### ~/Opers
 This folder will be used for scripts designed for opers to use for